Momen Docs

 Momen provides two generation modes: real-time generation and pre-generation.

-Advantage: Ensures all sites are included in the sitemap (provided the path parameters is set correctly).
+• Advantage: Ensures all sites are included in the sitemap (provided the path parameters are set correctly).

 The robots.txt file is placed in the root directory of the website.
 Its function is to inform search engine crawlers which pages can be crawled and which cannot.
 Simply put, it acts as a "gatekeeper" for the website, controlling the access permissions of search engine crawlers.